Do you think about comedy?

 All the way back to "If Shania Was Mine"

-A Country Music parody artist for 20 years, Barry Poole (born December 18, 1964), or as he is better known, Cledus T. Judge, is known primarily for his humorous parodies of Country Music songs, often replete with humorous music videos.
+A Country Music parody artist for 20 years, Barry Poole (born December 18, 1964), or as he is better known, Cledus T. Judd, is known primarily for his humorous parodies of Country Music songs, often replete with humorous music videos.
 Essentially, he's the "Weird Al" Yankovic of country.

 Judd started humbly on Razor & Tie with a self-titled album that got little attention.
 1996's I Stoled This Record proved to be his breakthrough on CMT, with popular videos for "If Shania Was Mine" (Shania Twain's "Any Man of Mine") and "She's Got a Butt Bigger Than the Beatles" (Joe Diffie's "Bigger Than the Beatles"), which helped the album sell gold even though none of the singles charted.